JonnyJD/python-discid/doc/discid.rst

 .. automodule:: discid
    :synopsis: Python binding of Libdiscid

-At the module level there is one constant available:
+At the module level there are these constants available:

 .. autodata:: DEFAULT_DEVICE
    :novalue: